Battle of Abtao: Battle

 The frigates Villa de Madrid and Reina Blanca appeared off the inlet of Abtao on February 7, 1866, but did not enter, for fear of the shallow waters.

 Manuel Villar, Commander of the Peruvian First Naval Division and commander of the combined fleet, ordered the attack when the Spaniards began to proceed through the widest channel.
 The allied ships (which included Apurímac, América, Unión, and Covadonga) formed a line of battle to cover both inlets of the channel with their artillery.

 The allied fleet opened fire at 15:30 hours from 1500 m, followed by fire of the Spanish fleet, which showed great accuracy despite the two frigates being forced to shoot alternately due to the position of the Allied fleet.
 The Apurímac was hit three times at the water line, forcing her to move north.
 The América was hit six times.
 The Unión, where two crewman were killed, was hit three times, and the Covadonga, one.
 The Spanish ships received fourteen hits, mainly by the América and the Unión, which caused little damage and left 6 crewmen wounded.

 After two hours of battle and more of 1,500 shots from each side, the Spanish frigates, seeing that the allied fleet was well protected in her position around the shoals, decided to leave the reef and waited to go out to sea.
 But this did not happen, and at 9:00 am of the following day, the Spanish squadron returned to its base.

 In his report to the Admiral Méndez Nuñez, the Spanish Captain Claudio Alvar González wrote:

 The most effective and precise shots came from the Peruvian corvettes Unión and América.

 Aftermath

-After the results of the Battle of Abtao, Rear Admiral Casto Méndez Núñez traveled south with the Numancia, Resolución and Reina Blanca to try to force a new confrontation with the allies.
+After the results of the Battle of Abtao, Rear Admiral Casto Méndez Núñez traveled south with the armoured frigate Numancia, the screw frigate Resolución, and Reina Blanca to try to force a new confrontation with the allies.
 But his efforts were unsuccessful.
 The allied fleet had moved to Huito, a position much more difficult to access than Abtao.

 On March 25, the Peruvian corvettes Unión and América were sent to the Strait of Magellan to intercept the Spanish frigate Almansa, which according to intelligence reports had been dispatched from Spain to reinforce the Pacific fleet.
 The Peruvian ships remained in the area for over a month, but were not able to locate it.
 The Almansa didn't reach the Pacific coast until the end of April.
 The Chilean government also sent the steamer Maipú to the strait to intercept the Spanish steamers Odessa and Vascongada.